seananderson/metafolio/inst/ms/ms.md

 buffers portfolio risk.
-However, in contrast to the short-term environmental noise scenario, the unknown response diversity creates a spread of possible metapopulation return for the same number of conserved populations (Fig. 5b).
+However, in contrast to the short-term environmental noise scenario, the unknown response diversity creates a spread of possible metapopulation return for the same number of conserved populations (Fig. \ref{f:n-mv}b).
 Here, the number of populations conserved buffers non-systematic (i.e. not-environmentally-driven) stochasticity.

 <!--TODO selection effect vs. ...-->
 <!--- More is also usually better in terms of risk-->